EnScale: Temporally-consistent multivariate generative downscaling via proper scoring rules: Methods for evaluation

 \subsubsection{Corrective Diffusion Model}

 As another state-of-the-art ML downscaling approach, we consider \textit{CorrDiff}, which was shown to perform skillfully in multivariate downscaling \cite{Mardani2025ResidualDownscaling}.
 The model consists of a UNet to predict the (deterministic) conditional mean $E[Y|X]$ and a diffusion model to predict the residual variation around the mean.
-We adopt the CorrDiff implementation provided in NVIDIA's \textit{PhysicsNeMo} library\footnote{Code: \href{https://github.com/NVIDIA/physicsnemo/tree/main/examples/weather/corrdiff}{https://github.com/NVIDIA/physicsnemo/tree/main/examples/weather/corrdiff}} for the same setting as in the previous GAN experiment, i.e.,~five input fields concatenated with the one-hot-econded GCM-RCM pair indices, four output fields, and the confined GCM-input-domain.
+We adopt the CorrDiff implementation provided in NVIDIA's \textit{PhysicsNeMo} library\footnote{Code: \url{https://github.com/NVIDIA/physicsnemo/tree/main/examples/weather/corrdiff}, commit 469d6aa09354ec91ebe1f388a8247c96e502e9c8} for the same setting as in the previous GAN experiment, i.e.,~five input fields concatenated with the one-hot-econded GCM-RCM pair indices, four output fields, and the confined GCM-input-domain.

-As in \cite{Mardani2025ResidualDownscaling}, we standardize all variables to z-scores and use the same hyperparameter settings.
+As in \citeA{Mardani2025ResidualDownscaling}, we standardize all variables to z-scores and use the same hyperparameter settings.
 In particular, we use a base embedding size of 128 for the UNet, channels are multiplied with the factors $[ 1,2,2,2,2]$, and the attention resolution is defined as 8 (as our input is of size $128\times 128$).
-We use a smaller batch size of 32, and train until convergence: first, the UNet for 4 million training samples and, afterwards, the diffusion model for 24 million training samples.
+We use a smaller batch size of 32, and train until convergence: first, the UNet for 4 million training samples and, afterwards, the diffusion model for 26 million training samples.

+In it's original implementation, CorrDiff generates each ensemble member by drawing a single random noise realization that is shared across all time points.
+This construction implicitly imposes temporal dependence in the generated time series, but variability across realizations is limited.
+For this reason, we also tested an adapted version which we call \textit{CorrDiff-s}.
+In this variant, we randomize the sampling scheme: For each day, noise is drawn independently of previous days and of other ensemble members.
+This version represents the variance of samples more faithfully.
+However, it removes temporal autocorrelation, leading to negative errors in autocorrelations, similar to the other benchmarks.